docker/docs/content/manuals/desktop/faqs/linuxfaqs.md

 Docker Desktop for Linux uses [VirtioFS](https://virtio-fs.gitlab.io/) as the default (and currently only) mechanism to enable file sharing between the host and Docker Desktop VM.

+> [!IMPORTANT]
+>
+> For Docker Desktop version 4.35 and later, you can ignore the manual setup steps below as this now happens automatically.

 In order not to require elevated privileges, without unnecessarily restricting operations on the shared files, Docker Desktop runs the file sharing service (`virtiofsd`) inside a user namespace (see `user_namespaces(7)`) with UID and GID mapping configured.
 As a result Docker